goshiphq/goship-cms/content/blog/how-to-ship-freight-internationally.md

 ### Tracking

 Once your shipment has successfully crossed the border, it’s important to make sure it makes it to the final destination.
 Through [shipment tracking](https://www.goship.com/posts/3-benefits-of-shipment-tracking), you can monitor how the transportation process is going, and analyze gaps if there are some.
+Moreover, shipment tracking significantly increases customers' experience by keeping them updated on the cargo's current location.
 Also, let’s not dismiss [reverse logistics](https://www.goship.com/blog/how-to-increase-customer-loyalty-through-returns) and returns, which is pretty common in the eCommerce business.
 Think about how your business will respond in case the product will not satisfy or fit your customers.

+### Reliable carrier

+The choice of the carrier is extremely important for successful international shipments.

 Need to ship freight [internationally](https://www.goship.com/shipping-services/international-shipping/)?
-GoShip provides shipping options to and from Canada with easy online booking and customs broker assistance!
+GoShip provides shipping options to and from Canada with easy online booking and customs broker assistance.
+Use [GoShip online tool](https://www.goship.com/) to get an instant freight quote and pick a reliable carrier to schedule a pickup for your international shipment.